Strand PHIL.II Philanthropy and Civil Society

-- problem solve to share a limited amount of resources.
+- problem solve to share a limited amount of resources, fairly and generously

-- read-aloud copy of the book The Doorbell Rang (see Bibliography).
+- read-aloud copy of the book The Doorbell Rang by Pat Hutchins

 Hutchins, Pat.
 The Doorbell Rang.
 Mulberry Books (Paperback), 1989.

 Hold up the cover of the book The Doorbell Rang by Pat Hutchins.
 Activate prior knowledge by asking children to describe what they see.
 Read the book one time through and discuss.